dakom/dominator-workers-fluent-auth/docs/AUTH.md

 3. UserToken (to support "sign out everywhere", not sent)
 4. Validated email address

+These are retrieved by going through the auth flow, either openid or email+pw

 UserToken (database field)
 - created on registration
 - never cleaned up (unless user is completely deleted from system)